nerdflash28/warewulf-project-2.0/warewulf.md

 ## to install warewulfd
 - installing from rpm
     - `dnf install -y https://github.com/warewulf/warewulf/releases/download/v4.6.0rc2/warewulf-4.6.0rc2-1.el9.x86_64.rpm`
-- configure the config file
-    ```bash
-    ```
-- if we geterror related to yaml array we have to make changes in nodes.conf file
+- if we get error related to yaml array we have to make changes in nodes.conf file
     ```yaml
         # file: /etc/warewulf/nodes.conf
             # change this single line